Course Prerequisites & Placement Test Requirements

 BIOS 343: Animal Physiological Systems

-CHEM 122: Matter and Energy (previously: General Chemistry I Lecture)
+CHEM 122: Matter and Energy (previous title: General Chemistry I Lecture)

-CHEM 123: Foundations of Chemical Inquiry I (previously: General Chemistry Laboratory I)
+CHEM 123: Foundations of Chemical Inquiry I (previous title: General Chemistry I Lab)

-CHEM 124: Chemical Dynamics (previously: General Chemistry II Lecture)
+CHEM 124: Chemical Dynamics (previous title: General Chemistry II Lecture)

-CHEM 125: Foundations of Chemical Inquiry II (previously: General Chemistry Laboratory II)
+CHEM 125: Foundations of Chemical Inquiry II (previous title: General Chemistry II Lab)

 CHEM 222: Analytical Chemistry

-CHEM 232: Structure and Function (previously: Organic Chemistry I)
+CHEM 232: Structure and Function (previous title: Organic Chemistry I)

-CHEM 233: Synthesis Techniques Laboratory (previously: Organic Chemistry Laboratory I)
+CHEM 233: Synthesis Techniques Laboratory (previous title: Organic Chemistry I Lab)

-CHEM 234: Chemical Synthesis (previously: Organic Chemistry II)
+CHEM 234: Chemical Synthesis (previous title: Organic Chemistry II)

 CHEM 343: Physical Chemistry Laboratory